Fact Recall, Heuristics or Pure Guesswork? Precise Interpretations of Language Models for Fact Completion: Interpretability and PrISM

 \Cref{fig:CT_comb_lineplots_gpt2} shows averaged normalized indirect effects of model states in GPT-2 XL for 1000 samples corresponding to each prediction scenario of \textsc{PrISM} in isolation as well as a combined plot of the 3 fact completion cases (exact fact recall, heuristics recall, and guesswork).
-The corresponding results for Llama 2 7B and Llama 2 13B can be found in \Cref{app:CT-comb-llama2}.
-They generally support the same conclusions as reached for GPT-2 XL.
-The subsequent analysis is focused on the prediction scenarios in isolation and aggregations.
+The corresponding results for Llama 2 7B and Llama 2 13B can be found in \Cref{app:CT-comb-llama2} -- they support the same conclusions as reached for GPT-2 XL.

-\paragraph{Generic language modeling} Results for the generic language modeling samples in \Cref{fig:CT_gpt2_generic_norm_lineplot1} do not indicate any peak that is uniquely significant.
-Among later layers states, the last token is decisive, as expected \cite{meng2022locating}, but in early to mid layers all signals are of comparable strength.
+\paragraph{Prediction scenarios in isolation} Results for the generic language modeling samples in \Cref{fig:CT_gpt2_generic_norm_lineplot1} indicate no critical role of last subject token position MLP states (used to indicate memory access).
+This further supports the original hypothesis that mid-layer MLP states act as memory storage, since they do not engage for samples that do not require memorization.

-\paragraph{Guesswork} For the guesswork samples, the (last token, late layer) state is found to be significant.
-We also note an increase of AIE for the (last subject token, mid layer) MLP states.\footnote{For Llama models this state is even found to have slightly higher AIE than the (last token, late layer) state.} Apart from the last prompt token no other non-subject tokens show AIE peaks throughout any of the model layers.
-This trend persists for all scenarios we study.
+We also observe how last token states in late layers are decisive for generic language modeling and guesswork. \citet{meng2022locating} recorded a similar peak in their results, while there is no clear hypothesis as to what information is processed here.
+We also note that the magnitude of the peak is much smaller for exact fact recall, indicating that this peak and the computations it corresponds to may signify a lack of exact fact recall.

-\paragraph{Heuristics recall} The results for the heuristics recall samples in \Cref{fig:CT_gpt2_biased_recall_norm_lineplot} show a few peaks across model layers, all of similar strengths: last token state in late layers, subject tokens in mid layers, and subject tokens in early layers.
+The results for the heuristics recall samples in \Cref{fig:CT_gpt2_biased_recall_norm_lineplot} show no decisive role of any particular token position state, while we note that it corresponds to a higher importance of last subject token states compared to generic language modeling, indicating that some memorized information is in use.

-\paragraph{Exact fact recall} Exact fact recall results \Cref{fig:CT_gpt2_exact_recall_norm_lineplot} show a clear peak in AIE in (last subject token, mid layer) MLP states and all other states (last token, other subject tokens) reduce in relative effect.
-This is fundamentally different from the other scenarios, where this state is either found to have a low AIE or to have comparatively the same importance as other states.
-Thus this is \emph{the only prediction scenario that supports the same conclusion as previous work} that (last subject token, mid layer) MLP states are decisive \citep{meng2022locating}.
+Results for exact fact recall samples (\Cref{fig:CT_gpt2_exact_recall_norm_lineplot}) are fundamentally different from those of the other isolated scenarios.
+The exact fact recall results show a clear peak in AIE in (last subject token, mid layer) MLP states.
+This is \emph{the only prediction scenario that clearly supports the same conclusion as previous work} in that (last subject token, mid layer) MLP states are decisive.
+This provides additional support for the hypothesis proposed by \citet{meng2022locating}, as the exact fact recall samples further emphasize the pattern interpreted to indicate the memory storage role of mid MLP layers.

 \paragraph{Aggregations of prediction scenarios} To test the effects of analyzing mixed samples, we produce results for a mixture of fact completion scenarios.
 The combined plot of exact fact recall, heuristics recall, and guesswork samples in \Cref{fig:CT_comb_lineplot} generally reproduces the same CT results as observed in previous work, and thereby supports the same conclusion, i.e. (last subject token, mid layer) MLP states are decisive \citep{meng2022locating}.
 This indicates that model interpretations over samples mixing prediction scenarios are misleading as they may be dominated by the characteristics of the exact fact recall scenario.
 Potentially, this could be due to the exact fact recall samples generally corresponding to higher prediction confidences.